 The review was published and I immediately realised, as people rallied around the book that my review was seen as negative, that my review would not be helpful (maybe it was) but worse of all it may be wounding to someone I really respected.

-Fast foreword a few months and I found my book Cold Wars was going to be up against Fiva for both the Banff book prize and the Boardman Tasker.
+Fast forward a few months and I found my book Cold Wars was going to be up against Fiva for both the Banff book prize and the Boardman Tasker.
 In my mind I was convinced that Cold Wars was a better book, more complex and much more than a ‘climbing book’ - but then I’m the author, that is my job, to love my book.
 Fiva was just as good, a simple story well told, taking one event and bringing it alive - giving a real sense of time and place.
-Both Cold Wars and Fiva were shortlisted for the Boardman-Tasker, and both myself and Gordon where invited to Banff to speak about our books - it was to be a fight to the death (only a friendly one).
-But then at Banff I found out that Cold Wars had not even made it onto the short list, something that really hit me hard, thinking that my book was good enough to be asked to fly half way round the world to talk about and read from, but not even good enough to short list (I subsequently heard from the judges that it had not even been picked for them to consider).
+Both Cold Wars and Fiva were shortlisted for the Boardman-Tasker, and both myself and Gordon were invited to Banff to speak about our books - it was to be a fight to the death (only a friendly one).
+But then at Banff, I found out that Cold Wars had not even made it onto the shortlist, something that really hit me hard, thinking that my book was good enough to be asked to fly halfway around the world to talk about and read from, but not even good enough to shortlist (I subsequently heard from the judges that it had not even been picked for them to consider).
 The on the first evening there, standing in talking to someone at a party I was told Fiva had won, beating some very strong competition.
-To be honest, there was a big part of me that was genuinely happy for Gordon, he had written a modern classic and self published it, and this prize was well rewarded, and my bitterness at not being short listed was offet in the knowledge that Gordon had won.
+To be honest, there was a big part of me that was genuinely happy for Gordon, he had written a modern classic and self-published it, and this prize was well rewarded, and my bitterness at not being shortlisted was offset in the knowledge that Gordon had won.
 But then - there was a part of me, that part that would feel aggrieved if my children were overlooked for something important, that just raged.
-Worse still it tapped into the deep seam of self doubt about myself as a writer, and as I’m seen as a person - a serous person.
-Ed Douglas once said my problem was ‘I was cleverer than people realised’ that people see me as a joker, and so much of the subtlety of Cold Wars or Psychovertical is easily overlooked, were as an ‘serious intellectual’ writer can often trade on just that, and just bang out book after book of middle of the road pap, which often lacked any real life in my mind.
+Worse still it tapped into the deep seam of self-doubt about myself as a writer, and as I’m seen as a person - a serious person.
+Ed Douglas once said my problem was ‘I was cleverer than people realised’ that people see me as a joker, and so much of the subtlety of Cold Wars or Psychovertical is easily overlooked, were as a ‘serious intellectual’ writer can often trade on just that, and just bang out book after book of the middle of the road pap, which often lacked any real life in my mind.
 And so I sulked at Banff, and ranted, and was generally a little petulant about it.

 This feeling of being badly done too continued, not helped my Bear Gryll’s book beating me at another event, leading me to throw my teddy out the pram and declare I was giving up writing (not realising it can give you up, but not visa versa).